Hot Desking & Desk Booking

 Why do we call it hot desking?

-You might still be wondering: Why do we call it hot desking?
+You might be wondering: Why do we call it hot desking?
 The term is said to have derived from the term “hot racking”—the practice of sailors with different shifts sharing the same bunk at different times.

 hot desking benefits